|

 3 edition of The Cary News.
 Nine fire

-departments assist Cary Rural Fire Department while Cary City and
+departments assist the Cary Rural Fire Department, while Cary town and

 David Weaver believes first fire was actually "five different